Yvonne23-data/Data-Science-Portfolio/README.md

 1. Projects

-Each folder contains a project that highlights specific skills, techniques, and tools.
-Projects are organized by domain or focus area and include:

 Business Intelligence Dashboards: End-to-end development of dashboards for actionable insights.

 Machine Learning Models: Predictive modeling and algorithm implementation.